Ways & Means

 More on Ways & Means

-Congressman Adrian Smith (R-NE) today released the following statement after the House Committee on Ways and Means held a hearing on the pending trade agreements with Colombia, Panama, and South Korea.
+Congressman Adrian Smith (R-NE) today issued the following statement after President Obama transmitted to Congress the pending trade agreements with Colombia, Panama, and South Korea.

-Congressman Adrian Smith (R-NE) today released the following comments regarding President Obama's State of the Union address.
+Congressman Adrian Smith (R-NE) today issued the following statement in reaction to President Obama’s speech to the Joint Session of Congress.

 Issues:EconomyJobsTradeWays & Means